Blog

 2. Serve the Notice of Intent

-After preparing your Notice of Intent to Lien, you may now serve it on the property owner.
-Note that you should also serve it on the general contractor if the GC has filed an affidavit within their first 15 days of work.
+After preparing your Notice of Intent to Lien, you must serve it on the property owner.
+If the general contractor filed an affidavit within the first 15 days of work, you must also serve the GC.

 Serving a Notice of Intent in Connecticut must be done within 90 days of ceasing work on a project.
 In other states, serving this notice is as easy as mailing the notice of intent form, but Connecticut requires different service methods depending on where the property owners reside.
 If a notice of intent is returned unclaimed, you will be required to have the notice published in a weekly newspaper.